Guo Yipin: Career

 Guo was born and raised in Luoning County, Henan.
 He graduated from Henan Agricultural University in 1986, majoring in economic management in agriculture.

-He became involved in politics in September 1982 and joined the Communist Party of China in June 1983.
+He became involved in politics in September 1982 and joined the Chinese Communist Party in June 1983.

 Beginning in 1981, he served in several posts in Luoning County, including Secretary of the Communist Youth League in Luoning.

 In March 1998 he was transferred to Luanchuan County as Vice County Governor, and served until March 2003.
 Then he served as a Standing Committee member and the Minister of Organization Department of Luanchuan County.
-In July 2005, he was appointed the Deputy Communist Party Secretary, he remained in that position until November 2007, when he was transferred to Yichuan County and appointed the County Governor and Deputy Party Secretary.
+In July 2005, he was appointed the Chinese Communist Party Deputy Committee Secretary, he remained in that position until November 2007, when he was transferred to Yichuan County and appointed the County Governor and Deputy Party Secretary.
 In March 2009, he was elevated to the Party Secretary of Yichuan County.

 In February 2014, Guo was promoted to become the Vice-Mayor of Luoyang.

 In late July 2014, Guo asked for time off to "take his mother for medical treatment" in Beijing.
 He was last seen on July 31 participating in a local flood prevention program in Luoyang.
 He could no longer be reached a few days later.
 On September 15, 2014, Chinese media reported that he was missing and his wife and children have emigrated to a foreign country.
 Police began investigating Guo's case on September 16.

 Guo was found by police in an apartment near a pottery market in Changsha on October 6, 2014.
 He was paying rent of 800 yuan (~$135) a month for his apartment, cooked his own meals, watched the news twice a day, and did not go outside very often.
 He told his landlord that he was in Changsha accompanying his child, who he claimed was going to school in the city.

-On August 30, 2017, he was eventually sentenced to a 14-year jail.
+On August 30, 2017, he was eventually sentenced to 14 years in jail.